Anku5hk/Programmers_guide_to_Python/book.md

 indexing, appending and get_length are O(1).</br>
 deleting, poping, inserting, iteration are O(n).
 ### Set
 Are unordered collection of non repeating sequence of items.
 Items/Members inside a set should be hashable, which means its hash value must never changes during its lifetime, immutable objects are hashable.
 This behaviour allows sets to check if a particular object is unique from other members and also to perform operations like intersection, union.
-Sets are iterable, but Indexing/Slicing doesn't work as thier order don't matter.
+Sets are iterable, but Indexing/Slicing doesn't work as their order don't matter.
 Sets are mostly used to maintain unique variables and to quickly check if the variable is already present in the set.
 Like in BFS/DFS algorithms for checking visited nodes.
 ```Python
 ## create set
 my_set = set()